sumanththota/demo-dbt/docs/dbt.md

-`tags` to support easy categorization and graph selection custom schemas to split your models across multiple schemas aliases if your view/table name should differ from the filename Snippets of SQL to run at the start or end of a model, known as hooks Warehouse-specific configurations for performance (e.g. sort and dist keys on Redshift, partitions on BigQuery)
+`tags` to support easy categorization and graph selection custom schemas to split your models across multiple schemas aliases if your view/table name should differ FROM the filename Snippets of SQL to run at the start or end of a model, known as hooks Warehouse-specific configurations for performance (e.g. sort and dist keys on Redshift, partitions on BigQuery)